 - Finally, 74% of the people surveyed will be using Social media more over the next 12 months.
 This confirms the positive results seen by a lot of advisors that have been using social media as part of their online marketing initiatives.

-For additional research data and insights about online marketing, subscribe to the Advisor Websites newsletter.
+For additional research data and insights about online marketing, visit Support Portal.

 Feel free to post these chart (in their entirety) or link to this page.
 Advisor Websites charts are yours to use in your blog, presentation or simply for reference.